Keeping it Simple: Simplified Frameworks for Long-Lived Particles at Neutrino Facilities: Simplified Framework Constraints Sensitivity

 In comparing the two panels of Fig.~\ref{fig:SimplifiedLifetimeBr}, we find compelling reasons for using these simplified frameworks when considering neutrino facilities for LLP searches.
 Notably, in comparing the curves from MicroBooNE, T2K, and DUNE (as well as the Super-Kamiokande constraint which, despite exploring atmospheric LLP production instead of beam-based, shares many of the features explored here) between the left and right panels, the parameter space constrained is very similar.
 This is expected as long as we focus on $m_X$ away from any kinematical endpoints (e.g. close to the kaon mass) where sensitivities will vary significantly.
 However, the model predictions move in this parameter space significantly, explaining why, in the model-specific parameter spaces, these seemingly-similar searches can appear very different.

 Fig.~\ref{fig:SimplifiedMassBr} similarly shows constraints and future sensitivity as a function of the branching-ratio-product, now as a function of $m_X$ for a fixed value of $c\tau_X$ -- the left (right) panel assumes $c\tau_X = 100$ m ($10^7$ m).
-We show the same set of constraints here as in Fig.~\ref{fig:SimplifiedLifetimeBr}.
+We show the same set of constraints here as in Fig.~\ref{fig:SimplifiedLifetimeBr} -- Ref.~\cite{Yamazaki:1984vg} provides another constraint in this parameter space that is relatively weak compared to the other existing constraints from precision kaon deacy measurements.
 We see here that for different points in (mass, lifetime, branching-ratio-product) parameter space, different experiments excel relative to one another.
 In the left panel, the only model prediction shown is for the Higgs-Portal Scalar -- for a Heavy Neutral Lepton to have such a short lifetime, the branching ratio of kaons into the new particle must be extremely large, above the range shown in this figure.

 Finally, we note again here (see Section~\ref{sec:Simulations} for more detail) that for MicroBooNE, above $m_X = 210$ MeV, we extrapolate the quoted efficiencies (hence the dashing of the blue line in Fig.~\ref{fig:SimplifiedMassBr}).
 For T2K, we take a constant 10\% efficiency for all masses.